Judeo-Moroccan Arabic

 Nowadays, speakers of the language are usually older adults.
 The young generation of the Jews of Morocco who studied at schools of the Alliance Israelite Universelle under the French protectorate made French their mother tongue.

-The vast majority of Moroccan Jews have relocated to Israel and have switched to using Hebrew as their native language.
+After 1948, the vast majority of Moroccan Jews migrated to Israel and have switched to using Hebrew as their native language.
 Those who immigrated to metropolitan France typically use French as their first language, while the few still left in Morocco tend to use either French, Moroccan or Judeo-Moroccan Arabic in their everyday lives.